Menu

 Telehealth: Law & Ethics, Technology, and Best Practices for Connecting with Your Clients

-This course is designed to satisfy the requirements of California AB 1759 (Chapter 520, Statutes of 2022), which goes into effect on July 1, 2023.
-Based on this new law, the California Board of Behavioral Sciences requires current license holders up for renewal and future applicants for licensure to have completed three hours of training in the provision of mental health services, including law and ethics related to telehealth.
+This course is designed to satisfy the requirements of California AB 1759 (Chapter 520, Statutes of 2022) and also qualifies for 3 law and ethics CEs.
+The California Board of Behavioral Sciences requires current license holders up for renewal and future applicants for licensure to have completed three hours of training in the provision of mental health services, including law and ethics related to telehealth.

 Workshop Description